 Finally, Yohanna Roa presents an exploration dedicated to The Last Judgment by Michelangelo.
 Using watercolor, Roa colors these corpulent figures in bright hues.
 At the same time, she reconstructs this mural using linocuts and a frame with colorful lace.
 Likewise, it reconstructs a chapel under a game that starts from the printed and two-dimensional translation and returns to the architectural plastic, this time on a scale where the Chapel reconstruction redirects the reception and personalizes it towards another type of body, different from the one defined as an ideal in the Renaissance.
 (1)

-This exhibition is fundamental for understanding various methodological possibilities to think about and study art.
-It is worth thinking about these formulations beyond the artistic, poetic and aesthetic field to assume a method that directly affects the institutions themselves, be it the museum, the gallery, the library, or the archive, by creating options that did not exist, as explained Ariella Azoulay or Ananda Cohen-Aponte, imagining these other spaces.
+This exhibition is essential for understanding various methodological possibilities for thinking about and studying art.
+It is important to consider these formulations beyond the artistic, poetic, and aesthetic realms, adopting a method that directly impacts the institutions themselves—whether museums, galleries, libraries, or archives—by creating options that did not previously exist, as explained by Ariella Azoulay and Ananda Cohen-Aponte, who envision these alternative spaces.
 (2)

 Mujer Textil, ©Yohanna M. Roa.